NewsNational Politics

 Posted

 Since the ballot was filled out and put into the tabulator, there’s no way to take it back.
-Benson's office confirmed the illegal ballot will count this election.
+Benson's office confirmed the illegal ballot will be counted this election.

 “I think it’s terrible,” Michigan junior Max Friedman said.
 "It kind of pissed me off, personally.”